LivelyKernel/lively4-core/src/client/reactive/new-rewriting-implementation.md

 idea: local variables only need to be tracked, if
 - they leave their initial scope of declaration (= there is at least one read (#TODO: not sure if a read requires tracking) or write access to that variable in a different first-class functions' scope, i.e. it can be passed around)
+  - having `eval` in a subscope allows to read/write any local variable, thus, those also need to be rewritten
 - they are not constant (there is a write operations somewhere for them)

 # Benchmarks